 Darragh was their hero, the man who gave them reason to walk tall out of Croke Park just two short years ago, just like another great Kilmaine minor scoring star, Michael John Mullin, did 28 years previously.

 Picture & Video Gallery

 GAA News Feeds

 Here are some GAA news from RTE and GAA News Feeds:

-- No plans to proceed with expansion of Cusack Stand (The GAA - Latest News)
+- Ballycastle players are beaming to be back (The GAA - Latest News)